sdblist/db_verifier/README.md

 The script consists of a set of checks that access the system catalog tables and do not require access to data in user tables.

-The current version is applicable to PostgreSQL 15 and later.
-Tested in version PostgreSQL 15.5.
+The current version is applicable to PostgreSQL 12 and later.
+Tested in versions PostgreSQL 15.5.

-(used `pg_catalog.pg_index.indnullsnotdistinct`, see `UNIQUE NULLS NOT DISTINCT` https://www.postgresql.org/docs/15/release-15.html)

 ## Project structure